-Flu-like symptoms, such as fever, chills, aches, headache, drowsiness, nausea, vomiting, loss of appetite and low blood cell counts, can occur if treatment includes cytokines or oncolytic virus therapy.
-These symptoms can range from mild to severe.
+- Flu-like symptoms, such as fever, chills, aches, headache, drowsiness, nausea, vomiting and loss of appetite, can occur with cytokines or oncolytic virus therapy.